 There is no guide or mechanical formula to choose what the most relevant covariates are - they are context specific.
 We choose covariates following previous literature, also keeping in mind the relevant outcomes we study.
 Also, the covariates X are not necessarily the same for every outcome variable, as noted by Dehejia (2005).
 On our work, however, we are able to keep a strong consistency, with few changes in covariates for estimating propensity scores on different outcomes.
-In practical terms, we match on ability to provide collateral, share of long-term debt, firm age, firm sector of activity as defined by the CAE, and debt-to-asset ratio9.
+In practical terms, we match on ability to provide collateral, share of long-term debt, firm age, firm sector of activity as defined by the CAE, and debt-to-asset ratio1.

 There are several matching techniques that can be used to match treated and untreated observations.
-We are utilizing Propensity Score Matching on nearest-neighbor10.
+We are utilizing Propensity Score Matching on nearest-neighbor2.
 Based on the propensity score generated through the logistic distribution, this method searches for the untreated observation with the closest propensity score to the treated observation, forming a "pair" between them.
 It is one of the most frequently used methods in the literature.
 There is, however, a caveat: it might be that the untreated "nearest-neighbor" is still very far away in terms of propensity score to the treated observation.
 This may result in poor matches.
 To avoid this, we use a caliper together with the nearest-neighbor option, which defines the maximum threshold of difference between propensity scores for two observations to be considered a match.
 In our specific case, we use a caliper of 0.001.
 This forces the propensity scores for matched observations to be different from one another by no more than 0.001.
 We also match with replacement: this means that one untreated observation may be used as a match to more than one treated observation, if it is the case that it also has the closest propensity score to that second treated observation.
 This may imply that a higher number of untreated observations are dropped, but since we have a very large dataset of untreated observations, we are not concerned by this.
+Additionally, we impose common support by dropping treated observations with a propensity score higher than the maximum or less than the minimum of the propensity score for untreated observations.
+Finally, we match on "ties" as well: if there are two or more untreated observations that have identical propensity score to a treated observation, they are used in addition to the nearest neighbor.

 As we use a two-step estimation process, first the logit model and then the ATT coefficient estimation, our standard error estimates should take into account the variance attributable to both steps, as well as the common support imposition.
 However, when going through our estimations, theoretically we may end up with bad approximations to the true variation of the estimator.
 A solution often used is bootstrapping: initially proposed by Efron and Tibshirani (1994), it consists in drawing random sub-samples from the initial sample and reestimating standard errors with each sub-sample.
 However, bootstrapping has never been proved to be valid in this context, and it is becoming increasingly debatable (Abadie and Imbens, 2008).
-Given this, instead of bootstrapping we follow Abadie and Imbens (2006) and calculate heteroskedasticity-consistent analytical standard errors.
-11
+Given this, instead of bootstrapping we follow Abadie and Imbens (2006) and calculate heteroskedasticity-consistent analytical standard errors.3